frc2357/meltdown-management-system/README.md

 # Meltdown Management System
-Repository for various tools used at competition
+Repository for various tools for FRC teams to use at FRC Competitions

 ## Scouting